-- 7.12.1 The purpose of the University Academic Offences Board is to deliberate on cases of suspected major University academic offences, taking into consideration all evidence presented by the Programme team.
-The Board will decide if, based on the evidence and information provided by the Programme team and the student, an Academic Offence has been committed. - 7.12.2 University Academic Offences Boards will run in accordance with the Order of proceedings set out in Appendix 5.
-Documentation, including evidence will be provided in accordance with the Guidance provided in Appendix 6.
-Its membership shall be as follows: - A member of the University Leadership Team or nominee to serve as Chair; - An academic with relevant experience, normally drawn from QAEG;
+7.12.1 The purpose of the university academic offences board is to deliberate on cases of suspected severe university academic offences, taking into consideration all evidence presented by the programme team.
+The board will decide if, based on the evidence and information provided by the programme team and the student, an academic offence has been committed.

-• An elected member of the Students' Union.
+- 7.12.2 University academic offences Boards will run in accordance with the order of proceedings set out in Appendix 5.
+Documentation, including evidence will be provided in accordance with the guidance provided in Appendix 6.
+Its membership shall be as follows: - A member of the University Leadership Team or nominee to serve as Chair; - An academic with relevant experience, normally drawn from QAEG; - An elected member of the Students' Union.